markets/awesome-ruby/README.md

 * [Treat](https://github.com/louismullie/treat) - Treat is a toolkit for natural language processing and computational linguistics in Ruby

+## Machine Learning

+* [PredictionIO Ruby SDK](https://github.com/PredictionIO/PredictionIO-Ruby-SDK) - The PredictionIO Ruby SDK provides a convenient API to quickly record your users' behavior and retrieve personalized predictions for them

 ## Abstraction

 * [Interactor](https://github.com/collectiveidea/interactor) - Interactor provides a common interface for performing complex interactions in a single request